 We are not the only generation to face decisions like this, but we are uniquely situated in history, having freedoms to participate in the course of history by our votes in ways that most generations and most people on the earth have never enjoyed.
 What will we do with this opportunity?

 Ultimately, God (not us) sets times and seasons; He establishes rulers and removes them; He also gives wisdom.
 We would like to control those things, but we don’t.
-God is in control, and we simply need to follow Jesus.
+God is in control.
+We simply need to follow Jesus.

 “I am sending the promise of my Father upon you.
 But stay in the city until you are clothed with power from on high.”
 (Luke 24:49) “[T]he Helper, the Holy Spirit, whom the Father will send in my name, he will teach you all things and bring to your remembrance all that I have said to you.”
 (John 14:26) “Do not leave Jerusalem, but wait for the gift the Father promised, which you have heard Me discuss.”
 (Acts 1:4)